 Contracti ng Officer SB STA SBA PCR Element Yes No Yes No Yes No (5) Does the offeror include specific examples of new concerns that were added to its subcontractor base as a result of (1) attendance at trade fairs or business conferences, (2) contacts with local or national advocacy groups or trade associations, (3) advance planning notices in newspapers, radio announcements, or FedBizOpps, (4) counseling, or (5) workshops?
 (6) Is the official responsible for administering the subcontracting plan a senior official?
 (7) Does this official review and approve required subcontracting plans of major subcontractors?
 (8) Does the offeror have a written policy statement that is distributed and provides guidance to employees involved in making purchasing decisions?
 (9) Does the offeror provide training to these employees concerning these policies?
 (10) Does the offeror, as part of its subcontracting program, establish annual goals for subcontracting to small, HUBZone small, small disadvantaged, women-owned small, veteran-owned small, and service-disabled veteran-owned small business concerns?
 (11) Does the offeror, as part of its subcontracting program, evaluate accomplishments under each of these goals and adjust the goals annually?
-Contracting Officer's Comments (Include assessment of a tracts): compliance with subco ontracting plans on p orevious Fe ederal con- Contracting Officer Date Small Business Technical Advisor (SBTA) Comments (Inc concerning compliance with subcontracting plans and timely stracts): SBTA Date SBA Procurement Center Representative (PCR) Commer nts (Include e PCR's nai ne and da te of comm ents, if any, ): PCR Date
+Contracting Officer's Comments (Include assessment of a tracts): compliance with subco ontracting plans on p orevious Fe ederal con- Contracting Officer Date Small Business Technical Advisor (SBTA) Comments (Include SBTA's name and date of comments, as well as observations concerning compliance with subcontracting plans and timely submission of SF 294 and SF 295 reports on previous Federal contracts): SBTA Date SBA Procurement Center Representative (PCR) Commer nts (Include e PCR's nai ne and da te of comm ents, if any, ): PCR Date